Claims Futures Conference 2026

 Overview

 We are at a pivotal time for personal injury and consumer claims lawyers.
-From the government’s review of the whiplash reforms to motor finance claims, fixed costs to SRA scrutiny, the pressure is on like never before.
-But M&A activity and private equity investment show that plenty still see opportunities in the market.
+From the government’s review of the whiplash reforms to motor finance claims, fixed costs and increasing SRA scrutiny, the market continues to face challenges.
+Yet continued M&A activity and private equity investment show it is still a sector ripe with opportunities.

 Programme